Andre-lab/evodock/README.md

 receptors=<path to a directory containing receptors (1 receptor per pdb)>
 ```

-For symmetric docking you need to specify the `symdef_file` and either `single` or `subunits` for docking either a single or multiple backbones.
+For symmetric docking you need to specify `symdef_file` and either `single` or `subunits` for docking either a single or multiple backbones.
 ```dosini
 [Input]
 single=<path to a single pdb file>